 Our bodies are machines which need fuelling.
 All the processes that go on in the background are mind-boggling, in fact our minds have no awareness of them whatsoever…until we start to feel unwell, or until we start to fuel ourselves in a better what and understand what healthy eating can do for us.
 Here is a little ARC mantra to help you:

-A is for Awareness - learn what foods can help you have more energy throughout the day.
+Awareness - learn what foods can help you have more energy throughout the day.
 Here are some of my favourites:

 Complex carbohydrates: brown rice, whole grains, pulses, oats and oatmeal – slower to digest, releasing energy over a longer period, particularly at breakfast time.